 We also offer more specialist and focused support to ensure all children feel valued and supported to become confident and respectful individuals who achieve their potential.

 Our Year 5 children are all trained to be Play Leaders.
-With training through the Rickmansworth Sports Partnership, they are equipped with the skills to organise games and activities for younger children on the playground.
+With training through the Rickmansworth Sports Partnership, they are equipped with the skills to organise games and activities for younger children on the playground and promote positive play.

 At Sarratt, we understand that some of our children may need access to more specialist support with mental health and well-being during their time at school.